Thermodynamics

 The emphasis on the interaction and understanding thermodynamic functions of a system becomes indispensable as thermodynamics continually uncovers particles with lesser mass value.
 When dealing with Alpha units* and fundamental particles* a hypothetical approach must be applied to emphasize the interaction between particles in modern physics.
 Such elements can only be observed by their influence on celestial objects or by a reasoned pursuit of our senses.
 Thermodynamics for example, must apply a hypothetical when dealing with measurements of descrete elements; our modern technology simply can not deal empirically with these non - visible entities.

 The validity of a theory and its usefulness stems from its correctness of the predictions it allows.
-The theory must address all these principles or postulates without exceptions and formulate with a logical process explaining this concept.
+The theory must address all these principles or postulates without exceptions and formulate with a logical process explaining these concepts.

-Thermodynamics is the science that deals with temperature interaction between all particles and an introduction to variables that describes the state of a system governing the basic principles of temperature ,entropy and enthalpy.
+Thermodynamics is a science that deals with temperature interaction between all particles and an introduction to variables that describes the state of a system governing the basic principles of temperature ,entropy and enthalpy.

-In adopting the macro point of views we assume the system will transfers down to the micro level and lower still to the fundamental particle state and beyond.
+In adopting macro point views, we assume the system will transfers down to the micro level and lower still to the fundamental particle state and beyond.
 Following the natural laws of physics, value can be assigned without visual knowledge of these particles; their presence can be measured by pressure, temperature or by observing the effect that they exert on more visible objects.

-Heat and energy are two magnitudes of the same physical thermal nature a spectrum of thermal motion.
-The varying degrees of probabilities in this entropical spectrum represent also human life as a frequency range of this thermal spectrum of motion.
-We can extrapolate that thermodynamics in general activates every phase of particle, biological and human experience.
+Let us assume that a thermal spectrum begins at the value of an Alpha heat unit at near absolute zero and stops at a temperature of the hottest celestial entity.
+The varying degrees of probabilities in this entropic spectrum represent also human life as a frequency range in this thermal spectrum of motion.
+We can extrapolate that thermodynamics in general, activates every phase of particle, biological and human experience.

 The first law of thermodynamics is a straight forward law of physics in a "closed system".